Skip to content

 Reed R8050 sound level meter and calibrator kit

-Reed R8050 Sound Meter & Sound Calibrator Kit
+Reed R8050-KIT Sound Level Meter and Calibrator Kit

 Reed’s R8050 sound level meter and calibrator kit offers an all-in-one sound measuring package complete with hard carry case and laser-etched foam interior.
 The R8050 type 2 sound meter has a measurement range between 30 and 130 decibels and meets ANSI and IEC type 2 approvals standards.
 The R8090 sound calibrator generates a stable acoustic signal at a controlled frequency and amplitude to verify the accuracy of your sound level meter.